worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/kickstarter/campaignprofile.md

 (includes personal expenses, and costs of personal invention efforts at the moment)

-personal overhead (utilities, transportation, housing, food, insurance, entertainment)
+personal overhead (utilities, transportation, housing, food, insurance, entertainment) == $3,000/month
-$3,000/month

-project overhead (storage for materials, cost of services and subscriptions, miscellaneous supplies, tinker money)
-* Work space not included...
-I wish to maintain a distributed community workspace for this project, provided by space-contributions.
+project overhead (storage for materials, cost of services and subscriptions, miscellaneous supplies, tinker money) Work space not included...
+I wish to maintain a distributed community workspace for this project, provided by space-contributions. == $1,000/month
-$1,000/month

-nest egg for taxes and the unexpected (vehicle break-down, insurance deductible)
+nest egg for taxes and the unexpected (vehicle break-down, insurance deductible) == $12,000
-$12,000

-cost of support tokens (button pins) and fulfillment
+cost of support tokens (button pins) and fulfillment == $5,000 {? need to figure this out}
-? $5,000 ?

 Campaign funding objective:

-$65,000
+**$65,000**

 Any funds secured in excess of funding objective will be reserved in savings to pay for future years' work.